FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 * A **Common Error Interface** that centralises diagnostics, routes structured Error Facts through mailboxes, and enforces severity-driven OPS/shutdown policy.
 * A compact **chunked serialization** format with staged reading/commit and optional blob chunking for large payloads.
 * An optional **namepool** to intern strings when you need textual names bound to IDs.
+* **Pause / Rollback / Resume controls** that gate non-essential work, rewind the visible beat horizon, and deterministically drain queued impulses from a mailbox-backed backlog.

 Together, these pieces let you build **local‑first trees, reactive dataflows, digital‑twin graphs, scene graphs with spatial indexing, and distributed state pipelines**—without giving up determinism, history, or zero‑copy performance where it matters.